-Below is information on free resources for you to use in your classroom.
-If you would like to learn more about how to use them and how children build their understanding of mathematics, check out the free PD options below:
+Here is information on free resources available for use in your classroom.
+To learn more about how to implement these tools and support children’s mathematical understanding, explore the free professional development options listed below.

 THESE RESOURCES CAN BE USED FOR FREE